 In 2017, CBTRUS championed the inclusion of the molecular markers found in the histology/biomarker classification of the 2016 WHO Classification of tumors of the Central Nervous System in cancer collection practices in the United States.
 This practice was implemented starting January 1, 2018.
 CBTRUS is reported these data in 2019 for the first time.
 After a 2-year effort, CBTRUS’ petition to include the molecular markers found in the 2021 WHO Classification of Tumors of the Central Nervous System was approved as was its petition to code histopathologies directly to the pons location to enable estimates of the incidence of Diffuse Intrinsic Pontine Gliomas.
 Collection of both these new cancer registration standards will begin January 1, 2024.

-CBTRUS acknowledges the efforts of the tumor registrars at hospitals and treatment centers, the central (state) cancer registries and the cancer surveillance community—NAACCR, NPCR, and SEER—whose efforts to collect accurate and complete cancer data have contributed to advancing research and the treatment of patients, which motivates our work.
+CBTRUS acknowledges the efforts of the oncology data specialists at hospitals and treatment centers, the central (state) cancer registries and the cancer surveillance community—NAACCR, NPCR, and SEER—whose efforts to collect accurate and complete cancer data have contributed to advancing research and the treatment of patients, which motivates our work.